Wedding Newspaper Ideas: What Should Go in Your Wedding Newspaper?

 The wedding party

-A welcome or thankyou message
+A welcome or thank-you message

-Word search
+Word search or crossword

 Guest travel map